-- Flashing lights
+- Pulsating and flickering lights

-- Moments of darkness

-- Loud noises
+- Haze effects

-This production is still in development.
-More information will be available closer to the time of the performances.
+This production lasts approximately 2 hours 15 minutes, including a 15 minute interval.

 Helplines & Support

 Mind

 Provides advice and support to empower anyone experiencing a mental health problem.

 mind.org.uk or 0300 123 3393

-BLACK MINDS MATTER

-Provides free, 1:1, culturally relevant therapy for Black people in the UK. blackmindsmatteruk.com

-BAATN

-Support services for people who identify as Black, African, South Asian & Caribbean. baatn.org.uk

-akt

-Supports LGBTQIA+ people aged 16-25 who are homeless or living in a hostile environment. akt.org.uk

-Aashna

-Therapists working to recognise the ways in which culture, faith, colour, background, sexuality, gender and neurodiversity affect people's experiences. aashna.uk
+Home Girls Unite

+Online and offline support groups for daughters of immigrant families.

+homegirlsunite.com or 07557 339258

+Family Lives

+Provides targeted early intervention and crisis support to families. familylives.org.uk or 0808 800 2222

+Nafsiyat

+Provides short-term intercultural therapy in over 20 different languages, to individuals, groups, and couples. nafsiyat.org.uk or 020 7263 6947

 Hub of Hope

 UK-wide mental health service database.
-You can filter results to find the right support. hubofhope.co.uk
+Lets you search for local, peer, community, charity, private and NHS mental health support.
+You can filter results to find specific kinds of support. hubofhope.co.uk

 Samaritans

 Provides 24/7 emotional support to anyone in emotional distress, struggling to cope, or at risk of suicide. samaritans.org or 116 123

 Self-care suggestions

 Watch with someone

 Bring a friend or someone you trust to watch the play with you.

 Talk to someone

 If you find the content distressing try talking to someone you trust, or try one of the organisations suggested above.

 Breathe

 Breathing is a great way to help you feel calm.
 Try breathing in for four seconds, holding your breath for four seconds, exhaling for four seconds and holding again.
 Repeat this for as long as you need.

 Find some nature

 Look out of the window or go for a walk if you can; experiencing nature can help us feel grounded.

 Shepherd's Bush Green is only a minute's walk away, and the Bush has a terrace with outdoor seating.

 Know if you need to step away

 There is nothing wrong with deciding this isn't for you or it's too much.

 Leave the auditorium, walk away, take a break.
 Do what feels right for you.

 Self-care suggestions

 Try a grounding exercise

 Grounding exercises are things you can do to bring yourself into contact with the present moment.

 There are many ways you can do this.
 Here are some ideas:

 - 1. Notice five things you can see, four things you can feel, three things you can hear, two things you can smell and one thing you can taste.

 - 2. Sit with your feet on the floor and back against your chair and either gently tap each leg or cross your arms and tap your shoulders.

 - 3. Wash your hands or drink some water.

 The performance space This show will take place in the Holloway Theatre, which is the larger of our two performance spaces.
-For this performance, the space will be in a 'traverse' arrangement, meaning the seats are arranged on two sides of the stage.
-The maximum capacity is 142.
 Access to the Holloway Theatre is on the ground floor and the floor is level.

-There is step free access to row A in all banks.
-A wheelchair space is available to book for every show.
-Please note that due to the intimate nature of the performance space latecomers may not be admitted, and we cannot guarantee readmission once the performance has begun.
+There is step free access to row A in Blocks A and B, and row C in Block B. A wheelchair space is available to book for every show.